huuanhhuynguyen/kalman_filters/README.md

 the state X = [x, y, vx, vy] and the measurement for both sensor z = [x, y].

 For it, just extract the position measurement from each sensor.
-But to make use of velocity measurement from Radar, EKF and UKF could be used because a non-linearity now presents.
+But to make use of velocity measurement from Radar, EKF and UKF should be used because a non-linearity now presents.

 ## Extended KF

-I use a linear KF for processing the Lidar position measurement.
-That means, X = [x, y, vx, vy] and z = [x, y]
+I use a linear KF for processing the Lidar position measurement and EKF for Radar measurement.
+That means,
-I use an EKF for processing the Radar position measurement.
-That means, X = [x, y, vx, vy] and z = [rho, phi, rho_dot]
+X = [x, y, vx, vy], z_lidar = [x, y] and z_radar = [rho, phi, rho_dot]

 | 1.txt | 2.txt | 3.txt |
 | --- | --- | --- |
 | ![1](out/1.png) | ![2](out/2.png) | ![3](out/3.png)|

-The images above show the result.
-I haven't tune the uncertainty matrices yet.
+The images above show the result without any tuning of uncertainty matrices.
 P, Q and R are simply identity matrices.

 ## Unscented KF